skellat/new-blog-post-tweety/about.md

 >*All views expressed herein are solely my own.
 I do not speak officially on behalf of any governmental or academic institution through this site.
 Reader discretion is encouraged.*

 This blog is maintained [using GitHub](https://github.com/skellat/new-blog-post-tweety) and patches may be submitted for consideration.
+Patches may be subject to summary closure, though.